-How to install openresty-resty on AlmaLinux, Rocky Linux & RHEL
+How to install openresty-resty on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 OpenResty command-line utility, resty